Personally vetted instructors

 About Business Italian

-Vocabulary is the second layer.
-Italian business Italian carries its own specialized lexicon.
+Vocabulary is built on Italian legal and accounting tradition, which means it does not map cleanly onto American MBA-speak.
 Fatturato is revenue.
-Bilancio is the balance sheet (and also the annual financial report).
-Utile is net profit; perdita is loss.
-Cassa integrazione is the Italian state-funded furlough scheme that has no clean English equivalent.
-Partita IVA is the VAT number that every freelancer and business holds.
-Codice fiscale is the personal tax code that every adult Italian carries.
+Bilancio is the balance sheet and also the annual financial report.
+Utile is net profit; perdita is loss; EBITDA is borrowed wholesale from English.
+Cassa integrazione is the Italian state-funded furlough scheme that has no clean English equivalent and that any HR conversation with Italian employees has to account for.
+Partita IVA is the VAT number every freelancer and business holds.
+Codice fiscale is the personal tax code every adult Italian carries.
 Procura is the power of attorney; delega is delegation of authority.
-Consiglio di amministrazione is the board of directors; amministratore delegato (often abbreviated AD) is the CEO.
-Sindaco means both "mayor" and "statutory auditor" depending on context.
-Riunione di lavoro is a business meeting; tavola rotonda is a roundtable.
+Notaio is the notary, a regulated profession that handles transactions Americans would close with a signature.
+Sindaco means both mayor and statutory auditor depending on context.
 Sciopero is a strike, which matters because Italian labor culture treats them as a normal part of negotiation.
-None of this vocabulary is taught in tourist Italian; all of it appears in your first week working with Italian partners.
-For broad Italian foundations our 1,000 most common Italian words list is a useful supplement.
+Riunione di lavoro is a business meeting; tavola rotonda is a roundtable; la pausa pranzo is the lunch break that real Italian offices still observe.
+None of this vocabulary appears in tourist or conversational Italian; all of it shows up in your first week of Italian professional work.

 Lessons calibrate to your actual goal.
-Pre-deal Italian for an upcoming round of negotiations is a different curriculum from monthly conversational maintenance for an executive whose Italian counterparts insist on Italian at meetings, which is different again from CILS or CELI certification preparation for HR-required proof of language proficiency.
-We don't run a generic Business Italian course.
-Each lesson is one-on-one, your tutor plans it around your week and your industry, and the trial is free.
-Existing Italian is a head start, not a liability.
-The most common adjustments for students arriving with conversational Italian are register elevation (moving consistently to Lei, subjunctive, formal closings), industry vocabulary (finance, legal, technical, marketing — whichever fits your work), and cultural calibration around hierarchy and meeting dynamics.
-For a head-start before lessons begin, our Italian course page shows the family of related programs.
-Or just browse the full tutor list and book a trial.
-Pick a teacher with field experience in your industry.
-Put in the hours.
-That's most of what actually moves the needle.
+Pre-deal Italian for an upcoming negotiation with Milan counterparts is a different curriculum from monthly maintenance for an executive whose Italian colleagues insist on Italian at meetings, which is different again from CILS or CELI certification preparation for HR-required proficiency proof, and different again from family-business protocol for an American operator working a multi-generation acquisition.
+We do not run a generic Business Italian course.
+Each lesson is one-on-one, your tutor plans it around your week and your region, and the trial is free.
+Existing Italian is a head start.
+The most common adjustments for fluent speakers are register elevation (consistent Lei, fluent conditional and subjunctive, formal closings), regional vocabulary calibration (Milan finance versus Florence luxury versus Veneto manufacturing), industry deepening from real source documents, and cultural calibration around hierarchy, family-business decision flow, and the relationship layer.
+Tell us the Italian business you actually need to navigate.
+The curriculum follows from there.

 What you'll cover